akelly1954/Samples/README.md

 **main_v4l2_raw_capture.cpp**
 found *...Samples/source/Video/src/main_programs/*

-This is under development even as we speak (so to speak), and will result with an infrastructure that pumps out video frames from the hardware (USB camera in my case) and then gets rid of these frames (by passing them on) to software that deals with each frame - either saving them in a file, analyzing/modifying each frame, and/or displaying them.
+This is an infrastructure that pumps out video frames from the hardware (USB camera in my case) and then gets rid of these frames (by passing them on) to software that deals with each frame - either saving them in a file, analyzing/modifying each frame, and/or displaying them.

 Thanks to the online video community which speaks a different language and uses tools and designs that are a step or three beyond what I know, I'm using a C program at the heart of the video frame "pump" that interfaces betwen the V4L ("Video For Linux" - V4L2 in this case) interface to the hardware, and upper levels of the software (C++ objects, Qt, etc).
 This is part of software which is provided freely with the V4L2 API.